2026 - Transportation: Emerging Projects

 San Francisco International Airport

 SFO staff periodically develop and update a plan for redevelopment, improvement, and expansion of SFO facilities.
 The plan is reviewed and approved by the Airport Commission.
-Currently, capital reporting and spending is tracked to the SFO’s Capital Improvement Plan (CIP) totaling $7.76 billion, which was approved in April 2022.
-The CIP consists of: (1) the $7.3 billion Ascent Program – Phase I (Ascent Program); and (2) the $492 million Rolling CIP, which addresses both current emerging needs and those related to replacement of aging infrastructure.
-A major objective of SFO’s current CIP is to meet increased infrastructure demands driven by passenger growth.
-However, in response to the pandemic’s disruption on operations and revenue, several projects were suspended and are being reactivated based on key indicators that show economic recovery.
+Currently, capital reporting and spending is tracked to the SFO Capital Improvement Plan (CIP) totaling $11.0 billion, which was approved in October 2023.
+The CIP consists of: (1) the $8.0 billion Ascent Program – Phase 1.5; and (2) the $3.0 billion Infrastructure Projects Plan, previously referred to as the Rolling Capital Improvement Plan, which addresses both current emerging needs and those related to replacement of aging infrastructure.
+A major objective of SFO’s current CIP is to position the Airport for projected passenger traffic growth and meeting demand-driven terminal gate needs.
+Other key CIP objectives include improving groundside access for passengers, enhancing safety and security, maintaining current assets in a state of good repair, promoting sustainability and resiliency, providing the information technology infrastructure necessary to meet passenger and tenant operational needs, improving the customer experience, and maintaining the Airport’s competitive position compared to other international gateways with respect to capacity and cost.

 This chapter contains a high-level summary of SFO’s capital needs.
-For a more in-depth description of capital projects, please see the five-year and 10-year Capital Plans published on the Airport’s website: flysfo.com.
+For a more in-depth description of capital projects, please see the five-year and 10-year Capital Plans published on the Airport’s website.

 Port of San Francisco